Bonnierhuset

 Electricity consumption: 1,176 MWh/year

-Bonnier Fastigheter AB is taking a significant step toward sustainability and environmental responsibility through a transformative green energy project at its headquarters, Bonnierhuset, a 51,000 sq m office complex in central Stockholm.
+Bonnier Fastigheter AB has taken a significant step toward sustainability and environmental responsibility through a transformative green energy project at its headquarters, Bonnierhuset, a 51,000 sq m office complex in central Stockholm.
+With commissioning completed in November 2024, the iconic building is now home to central Stockholm's largest geothermal energy installation.

 Previously, Bonnierhuset obtained all of its heating and cooling through district energy providers.
-Upon completion of its new integrated energy system by Energy Machines, the 74-year-old building will obtain 92% of its heating and 100% of its cooling from renewable energy generated on site.
+Now, with its new integrated energy system by Energy Machines, the 75-year-old building obtains 92% of its heating and 100% of its cooling from renewable energy generated on site.

-The integrated system will have a capacity of 1.3 MW for heating and 1.5 MW for cooling, utilizing 27,520 meters of geothermal boreholes located beneath the building's basement car park.
+The integrated system has a capacity of 1.3 MW for heating and 1.5 MW for cooling, utilizing 27,670 meters of geothermal boreholes located beneath the building's basement car park to efficiently store energy.
 Thermal energy will be moved between the building and boreholes via four Energy Machines heat pumps, enabling heat and cold to be seasonally stored and reused throughout the year.

-Uniquely, and for the first time in history, an electric-powered air compressor is being used to drill the required 86 boreholes.
-This new-to-the-market Atlas Copco air compressor provided by Team Wessman AB replaces traditional diesel-powered alternatives, reducing noise and eliminating the burning of approximately 90m³ of diesel and extending the environmental benefits of the system even further.
+Uniquely, and for the first time in history, an electric-powered air compressor has been used to drill the required 86 boreholes.
+This new-to-the-market Atlas Copco air compressor provided by Team Wessman AB replaces traditional diesel-powered alternatives, significantly reducing noise and eliminating the burning of approximately 90m³ of diesel -- extending the environmental benefits of the system even further.

 "Our vision is to be a sustainable urban developer.
 At Bonnier Fastigheter, we are excited to embark on this project, which represents a green transformation of the Bonnierhuset.
 We firmly believe in value creation and sustainable energy solutions, and we find it truly remarkable to make this project environmentally friendly throughout the entire chain.
 This project is part of our decarbonization plan," said Mook Changrachang, Energy Strategist, Bonnier Fastigheter.